Dokhoi123/OMR-Test-Scoring-System/README.md

     - `countNonZero` and `np.amax` are used to find the bubble with the most marked pixels.
 5.  **Output:** The index of the selected answer is mapped to its corresponding character (A, B, C, D).

-## **Potential Improvements**

-- **Automated Grading:** Integrate a feature to compare the recognized answers against a predefined answer key to automatically calculate the final score.
-- **Student Information Recognition:** Use OCR (e.g., Tesseract) to read the Student ID.
-- **GUI Implementation:** Build a graphical user interface to allow users to easily upload images and view results.